-During the next 10 days, Central Subway work will continue at sites in SoMa, Union Square, Chinatown and North Beach.
-This section contains brief updates about what is happening in each neighborhood.
-For more detailed information, click here or on the links below.
-We also post construction, traffic detour and Muni impact information on our project Google Map.
+During the next 10 days, Central Subway construction work continues at sites in SoMa, Union Square, Chinatown and North Beach.
+This section contains brief updates about recent construction activities and a look-ahead for what to expect in each neighborhood.
+For more detailed information, scroll down or click on the links below.
+You can also find construction, traffic detour, and Muni impact information on our project Google Map.

 Construction schedules may change due to unforeseen conditions.
 We encourage the public to follow traffic and pedestrian notifications posted at the work sites.

 Southern SoMa (Harrison to King): Utility work along 4th Street from Harrison to King streets.

 - Sewer work on 4th Street between Freelon and Bluxome streets.